devangi-08/LECO/README.md

 ## Where the Project Ends — and Why Here

 This project stops at a deliberate boundary: everything that can be built and verified without real students has been built and verified.
-The corpus is labeled, the engine runs, the narrative layer speaks, and the whole chain has been audited against designed ground truth, including an honest account of the eighteen expectations it missed and the mechanisms behind them.
-The product's final word was rewritten to respect that same boundary: instead of prescribing one action to a student whose exam date, hours, and energy it cannot know, the report now ends in three priced doors — rebuild the foundation, take the quick win, or change nothing but strategy and hands the choice to the only person with the missing context.
+The corpus is labeled, the engine runs, the narrative layer speaks, and the whole chain has been audited against designed ground truth — including an honest account of the eighteen expectations it missed and the mechanisms behind them.
+The product's final word was rewritten to respect that same boundary: instead of prescribing one action to a student whose exam date, hours, and energy it cannot know, the report now ends in three priced doors — rebuild the foundation, take the quick win, or change nothing but strategy — and hands the choice to the only person with the missing context.
 What remains is the one thing a solo builder cannot manufacture: contact with reality.
-The first pilot has a single falsifiable question waiting for it, when the engine hypothesizes a hidden foundational skill and a real student takes the three-question verification built into Door 1, does the hypothesis survive?
+The first pilot has a single falsifiable question waiting for it — when the engine hypothesizes a hidden foundational skill and a real student takes the three-question verification built into Door 1, does the hypothesis survive?
 The full map of what LECO doesn't know is in [`CASE_STUDY.md`](CASE_STUDY.md#the-boundary--what-leco-doesnt-know).
 The project doesn't trail off; it arrives at the edge of what one person can verify alone, and says so.

 ---